 The Small Home Office

-Desk: In small spaces, it is not always possible to have a designated workstation.
+In small spaces, it is not always possible to have a designated workstation.
 Whether you use your dining table or the couch to work from, you will need to define how much space you need when working.
-In other words how much clutter do you create while working?
+In other words, how much clutter do you create while working?
 This “clutter”, once you have finished, will need to be put away safely and in an organized fashion.
-My Organizational Personality Type System will help us here in determining the kind of space required for your workstation and the size/style of storage best suited to you.
+My Organizational Personality Type© System will help us determine the kind of space required for your workstation and the size/style of storage best suited to you.

 I am a Spreader.
 A Spreader needs a lot of space while working because, as their namesake suggests, they spread!
 So, squeezing into a tiny corner of the kitchen will not work for me.
 I need to lay my work out, to see it.
 However, if you are a Filer then the small corner in the kitchen will work perfectly well.
 So, think about how much space you need to work on.

-Computer: Whether it is a laptop or a computer with a monitor you will need to think about the surface you work on and also how you put it all away.
+Whether it is a laptop or a computer with a monitor, you will need to think about the surface you work on and how you put it all away.
 Only put the computer and desk in an area of your home that you know you will definitely have consistent and scheduled time to be alone there.
-If you can’t control the environment then you won’t be able to control your work output.
+If you can’t control the environment, then you won’t be able to control your work output.
 Think about when you work – daytime or evenings.
 Where you put your desk and computer is VERY important.